divyanshu-dugar/gtecs/README.md

 - Deployment by [Vercel](https://vercel.com)

 <div align="center">
-Made with ❤️ by <a href="https://github.com/divyanshu-dugar">Divyanshu Dugar</a> for GTECS Educational Center
+Made with ❤️ by <a href="https://github.com/divyanshu-dugar">Divyanshu Dugar</a> for 1% Wiser - Kids Educational Center
 </div>